 Open University students are entitled to receive reasonable, individual study arrangements.Such students are required to demonstrate the same level of knowledge and skills as other students.
 The right to the individual arrangements are based on the Non-Discrimination Act (1325/2014) and section 24 of the Aalto University General Regulations on Teaching and Studying.

-A student may bring up his or her need for individual study arrangements at any time during his/her studies.
+A student may bring up their need for individual study arrangements at any time during their studies.

 Granting individual study arrangements